 - Pcr Rate: For the Peak Cell Rate, divide the DSL line rate by 424 to get the maximum rate the sender can send cells.
 Enter the rate in the field (if required by your service provider). - Scr Rate: The Sustain Cell Rate sets the average cell rate that can be transmitted.
 The SCR value is normally less than the PCR value.
 Enter the rate in the field (if required by your service provider). - Autodetect: Select Enable to have the settings automatically entered, or select Disable to enter the values manually. - Virtual Circuit: These fields consist of two items: VPI (Virtual Path Identifier) and VCI (Virtual Channel Identifier).
-Your ISP will provide the correct settings for these fields. - IP Settings.
+Your ISP will provide the correct settings to use here for each of your PVCs. - DSL Modulation: Your ISP can tell you if you should leave this control set to MultiMode or set it to T1.413, G.dmt, G.lite, ADSL2, or ADSL2+. - IP Settings.
 Follow the instructions in the section for your type of encapsulation.